Special Needs Family Network: (NEW!)

 Glimpses: A testimony from a "looking back" perspective

-An article of encouragment that reveals with 20/20 hindsight the many benefits of homeschooling their daughter with special needs right through to high school graduation.
-Originally written for the OCHEC Special Edition Newsletter: ‘Learning Challenges’” which will be published soon.
+An article of encouragement that reveals with 20/20 hindsight the many benefits of homeschooling their daughter with special needs right through to high school graduation.
+Originally written for the OCHEC Special Edition Newsletter: ‘Learning Challenges."
 Read article

 Resources for Families who are Home Educating their Child with Special Needs